shrasel/aws_local_to_s3/README.md

 1. Clone the repository
  git clone https://github.com/shadow2burn/aws_local_to_s3.git

-2. Run the command in your terminal/console composer install
+2. Run the command "composer install" in your terminal/console

 3. Update the config.php file